Joe Pullen: Aftermath

 Afterwards, Drew and nearby towns began enforcing curfews against blacks more strictly.
-In 1924, the Drew sheriff killed 7 or 8 black citizens in one incident for being on the streets past curfew.
+In 1924, a Drew sheriff killed 7 or 8 black citizens in one incident for being on the streets past curfew.
 Many blacks responded by leaving the area, due to Jim Crow laws, institutionalized racism, and higher wages available in the north.
 However, violence between planters and tenants went down.

 For blacks who learned of the shootings and Pullen's lynching, especially those who were attracted to the militant Marcus Garvey organization (the Universal Negro Improvement Association or UNIA), Pullen was a hero who, as the newspaper of the UNIA proclaimed, "should have a monument."
-The UNIA felt the only way to end lynching was with force, especially if they mobilize blacks in the south together.
+The UNIA felt the only way to end lynching was with force, by mobilizing blacks in the south.